reworks-org/EnttPong/README.md

 Built for [entt](https://github.com/skypjack/entt) project, at the request of the developer as a demo.

-### Building
+## Building
-A CMake build file is provided.
+- A CMake build file is provided.

-See appveyor and travis build scripts for how to build.
+- See appveyor and travis build scripts for how to build.

-Requires:
-- entt v3.5.2
-- SDL2 2.0.14
+- Linux requires SDL2 and SDL2 development files installed.
-- SDL2_gfx 1.0.4
-- 64Bit PC
+- 64bit only.